-You need to make sure the job is offering part time hours, a wage which is sufficient to what you’ll be doing and a time frame suited to you.
+You need to make sure the job is offering part-time hours, a wage which is sufficient for what you’ll be doing and a time frame suited to you.

 One of the best ways to manage this is by giving yourself a tick list of ‘essentials’ and ‘can be flexible’.